Makena-Wambui/alx-low_level_programming/SHELL_EXERCISES/README.md

 man 3 getenv

 3. PATH

 Write a function that prints each directory contained in the the environment variable PATH, one directory per line.

+4. PATH
+Write a function that builds a linked list of the PATH directories.